Report an accessibility problem

 GPA Requirement: 2.00

-Incompatible Majors: BAS in applied science (technical communication); BS in technical communication (all concentrations)
+Incompatible Majors: BAS in applied science (technical communication); BS in technical communication (all concentrations); BA in applied business and technology solutions.

 Other Enrollment Requirements: None